yasenAlexiev/django_first_steps/djangocourse/README.md

 # Django Blog Platform

-A modern blog platform built with Django, following the Udemy course "Django 5.0 & Python: The Ultimate Web Development Bootcamp".
+A modern blog platform built with Django, following the Udemy course "Full Stack Web Development with Django 5, TailwindCSS, HTMX".
 This project serves as a learning exercise to understand Django's core concepts and modern web development practices.

 ## 🚀 Features